At least 21 killed in rush-hour blast in Nigerian capital

 Security forces launched an investigation after the reports that as many as 91 people had been kidnapped over the weekend when gunmen raided villages in Borno.

-(Corrects first paragraph reference to death toll this year as hundreds instead of thousands)
+(The story was corrected in the first paragraph with reference to death toll this year as hundreds instead of thousands)

 (Additional reporting by Abraham Terngu and Isaac Abrak; Writing by David Dolan; Editing by Andrew Roche)